Q&A Advice & Support

 I have extra energy since going vegan, but it's gotten me into some trouble.
 How can I focus it? -Thomas, Colorado, USA

 Some teens and adults notice a surge of extra energy once they go vegan, especially if they’re eating unprocessed, whole plant foods.
-If teens aren’t prepared for the energy surge, they may apply that extra energy to unproductive, or even harmful, activities.
+If unprepared for the energy surge, teens may apply that extra energy to unproductive, or even harmful, activities.

 Do you know what you enjoy doing?